 A large lymphoid tissue component in the wall of the small intestine

 Adenocarcinoma of the small bowel is associated with the following underlying conditions:

 Familial polyposis syndromes -- An inherited disease in which the large bowel becomes carpeted by polyps of various dimensions during the second or third decade of life.
 If untreated, the disease invariably leads to cancer of the colon or rectum.
 Celecoxib (Celebrex) has been FDA approved for this disorder.

 Peutz-Jeghers syndrome -- a syndrome characterized by increased skin pigmentation around the nose, lips, gums, hands, and feet, which is also associated with polyps.
 The risk of colorectal cancer and cancer of the small bowel is increased in people with this syndrome.
-The risk for other types of cancer including breast and gallbladder is also increased.
+So is the risk of developing cancer of the breast and gallbladder.

 Lymphoma of the small intestine is associated with celiac disease and weakened immune systems, such as occurs with AIDS.

 Cancer is about 15 times more likely to be found in the large bowel than in the small bowel.
 Risk factors in the general population include the following: